 During the COVID-19 pandemic, the Mount Sinai Adolescent Health Center remains open Monday-Saturday to serve young people, ages 10-26 years old.

-Please message your doctor through the MyChart app to see if it is necessary for you to come in.
+Please message your medical provider through the MyChart app to see if it is necessary for you to come in.

 If you do not have MyChart or are a new patient, please call (212) 423-3000.
 You may be able to speak to a doctor on the phone, and can schedule an appointment if you have an immediate need.
 The Mount Sinai Adolescent Health Center provides confidential, compassionate health care at no cost to patients, regardless of immigration or insurance status.